openai/openai-python/chatml.md

 ```
 ## Non-chat use-cases
 ChatML can be applied to classic GPT use-cases that are not
 traditionally thought of as chat.
-For example, instruction following
+For example, instructions following
 (where a user requests for the AI to complete an instruction) can be
 implemented as a ChatML query like the following:
 ```